persgithub/TestGitHub/README.md

 # TestGitHub
-TestGithub is a repository to show working structure of Git SCM and GitHub.
+TestGithub is a repository to show working structure of GitHub.